 |HI377||Crossroads of the World: A History of Modern Southeast Asia|

-“New Turning Points in Southeast Asian History: re-writing Southeast Asian chronologies from within,” TRaNS: Trans-Regional and -National Studies of Southeast Asia (forthcoming November 2020).
+“New Turning Points in Southeast Asian History: re-writing Southeast Asian chronologies from within,” TRaNS: Trans-Regional and -National Studies of Southeast Asia, vol. 8, no. 2 (November 2020): 81-83.
 Together with Bart Luttikhuis.

 The directory information is for individual use only, it may not be retransmitted or published for any reason.
 It is not to be used for mass solicitations by email, mail, phone, or other means.
 Sale or other distribution of this document is prohibited by College policy.